yquemener/MLMPL/README.md

 Judgement calls
 ===============
-Before writing this license, I read a lot of discussions and advice, both about the legality and practicability of solutions.
+Before writing this license, I read a lot of discussions and advice, both about the legality and practicability of possible solutions.
 I had to make two decisions to write this license.
 I suppose different decisions on those could lead to different licenses:

 1. **You don't need to publish the full training dataset**.

     Datasets can be huge, private, can be generated on-line and not saved, can include privacy-sensitive data.
 We want it easy to release models that can be improved by the community.
 Of course, open datasets are a very good thing, but mandating them for open models is an unnecessary barrier.
-You still need to specify the type and volume of data used for the training.
+You still need to specify the type and volume of data used for the training but do not need to include the actual content.

 2. **When you publish a MLMPL-model output, you don't have to link to the specific model used but you can link to a better one instead**.

     This takes into account the case of constantly-training models.
 It would be impractical to keep a backup of all training iterations, especially for big models, so it is considered acceptable to link to the most up-to-date model.
-The exact wording is "it is acceptable, [..] to provide a later version of the machine learning model that exhibits similar or better performance on the objective metrics relevant to the task at hand."
+The exact wording is "it is acceptable, [...] to provide a later version of the machine learning model that exhibits similar or better performance on the objective metrics relevant to the task at hand."